yesleon/PathBuilder/README.md

 let motcV2 = PathBuilder(path: baseURL, modelType: MOTCV2.self)
 ```

-Now you can create URL requests like this:
+Now you can create URL like this:

 ```swift